Vokerlee/FPGA-MIPT-Course/1. D-Flip-Flop/README.md

 Now everything is cool.
 Metastable state is excluded.

-But this scheme can get bit-information only by D signal
+But this scheme can get bit-information only by D signal.
+So to make the scheme to work by some clk signal the `D Flip-Flop` hepls us.